vedantMahangade/kmer_counting_scripts/README.md

 ## Prerequisites

 - [KMC3](https://github.com/refresh-bio/KMC) must be installed and compiled.
-- FASTA files for each bacterial class must be named in the format:
+- FASTA files for each class must be named in the format:
   ```
-  <ClassName>_16s_v3v4.fasta
+  <ClassName>.fasta
   ```

----

-## Bacterial Classes Processed

-The script is configured to process the following bacterial groups:

-- Bacillus
-- Streptomyces
-- Pseudomonas
-- Lactobacillus
-- Staphylococcus
-- Vibrio
-- Chloroplast
-- Escherichia-Shigella
-- Paenibacillus
-- Streptococcus

-> You can customize the `classes` array in the script to use different groups or categories (e.g., promoters vs. non-promoters).

 ---